Rania Hodhod, Ph.D.

-Rania earned a Ph.D. degree from the University of York, UK.
-From 2011-2013, Rania was a Postdoctoral Research Fellow at the Adaptive Digital Media (ADAM) Lab in the Georgia Tech School of Literature, Media, and Communication.
-During her time there, she conducted research and contributed to the development of a computational model for shared mental models in digital improvisation environments, in addition to the development of a new context-based structural retrieval algorithm for cognitive scripts.
-In 2013, Rania joined the Entertainment Intelligence Lab at the Georgia Tech School of Interactive Computing where she researched procedural generation of computer game content, commonsense knowledge bases, and the exploration of computational creativity.
-In 2014, Dr. Hodhod joined CSU, where she took on the role of teaching both undergraduate and graduate courses and mentored more than 80 students for their research projects.
+Dr. Hodhod earned her Ph.D. degree from the University of York, UK.
+Between 2011 and 2013, she served as a Postdoctoral Research Fellow at the Adaptive Digital Media (ADAM) Lab within the Georgia Tech School of Literature, Media, and Communication.
+During her time there, she conducted research and contributed to the development of a computational model aimed at facilitating shared mental models in digital improvisation environments.
+She also played a key role in creating a novel context-based structural retrieval algorithm for cognitive scripts.
+In 2013, Dr. Hodhod transitioned to the Entertainment Intelligence Lab at the Georgia Tech School of Interactive Computing, where her research focused on the procedural generation of computer game content, the management of commonsense knowledge bases, and the exploration of computational creativity.
+In 2014, Dr. Hodhod joined CSU, where she took on the role of teaching both undergraduate and graduate courses, while also mentoring over 80 students in their research projects.
 She currently serves as Edwin and Florette Rothschild Chair in the Turner College of Business and Technology.